Chapter 3: Symmetry

 In this exercise, the black circle in the center of the composition is the positive space and the white surrounding area is the negative space.
 The negative space is not active, it is dictated by the active positive form.
 The circle is evenly distributed within the composition.
 It is perfectly symmetric in relation to both the x and y axes, from the left to the right and the top to the bottom.

-Illustrator® New Document dialog box
+Illustrator New Document dialog box showing presets matching this exercise's instructions.

-2. Click on the rectangular shape tool (shortcut key M) to create one square that has a white fill and a black stroke.
-Set the fill and stroke colors before drawing the rectangle.
-The fill and stroke icons are stacked on top of each other at the bottom of the Tool Palette (see chapters 1 and 3 for working with the fill and stroke).
-Double-click the icon that is on top and select the color you want to use from the Color Picker.
-Once you set the color for the top icon (fill or stroke), click once on the bottom icon (if you took care of fill first, now you will set the color for the stroke) and define this color by using the Color Palette (Window > Color Palette).
+4. Click on the Rectangle tool in the Tools panel (or use the shortcut key M to make the Rectangle tool active).
+Before drawing anything, set the fill and stroke colors.
+Remember, the fill and stroke icons are stacked on top of each other at the bottom of the Tool Palette (see chapters 1 and 3 for working with the fill and stroke).Double-click the icon that is on top and select the color you want to use from the Color Picker.
+Once you set the color for the top icon (fill or stroke), click once on the bottom icon (if you took care of fill first, now you will set the color for the stroke) and define this color by using the Color panel (use Window > Color if the panel isn’t displayed).

 Close up of the Rectangular Shape tool and the Color Picker locations

-3. With the white fill and black stroke colors defined, hold the shift key while dragging the Rectangle Tool on the Artboard.
-The result is a square instead of a rectangle.
-Click with the mouse and begin dragging before holding the shift key (SHIFT) and release the mouse before letting go of SHIFT.
-The square we made was about 2.5 X 2.5 inches.To size the square first select it, then go to the Control Panel > Transform and set the W (width) and H (height) at 2.5 (inches).
+5. With the white fill and black stroke colors defined, hold down the shift key on your keyboard then click and drag with the Rectangle tool on the Artboard.
+Holding down the shift key will lock the proportions and draw a square instead of a rectangle.
+When dragging out your square, release the mouse button before letting go of the shift key.
+The square we made was about 2.5 x 2.5 inches.

 Pop up Transform dialog box